Last updated on June 4th, 2021 at 03:15 pm

 There are other smaller weekend celebrations, too, but the busiest weekends and biggest draws are these eight, according to city officials:

-- December.
+- December – January.
 The annual Christmas lights festival.
 As if Mount Dora isn’t pretty enough, the city gets decorated with two million lights.
 They flip the switch the Saturday after Thanksgiving and there are a series of holiday events on the next weekend: the Christmas Walk, a holiday street party, a holiday parade during the day and lighted boat parade at night.
-You also can tour six of Mount Dora’s most gracious homes, decorated for the holidays.
-(Tickets are $15 at Mount Dora Center for the Arts, 138 E. Fifth Ave, Mount Dora.)
+The lights stay on through January.
+Details on the Christmas lights festival are here.

-- Jan.
-17-19, 2020.
+- January, 2022.
+Dates TBA.
 Renninger’s Antique Extravaganza.
-More than 1,500 antique dealers converge on Mount Dora for this huge indoor and outdoor show with more than 800 booths.
+More than 800 antique dealers converge on Mount Dora for this big outdoor show.
 The admission price says it all: $10 on Friday, when you can scoop up the best stuff; $6 Saturday; and then $4 Sunday.
 The event is repeated three times a year, the third weekend of November, January and February.

-- Feb.
-1-2.
-2020.
-The 43rd Annual Arts Festival spreads out throughout the downtown, attracting 285 artists and thousands of visitors.
+- February 2022.
+The Annual Arts Festival spreads out throughout the downtown, attracting 285 artists and thousands of visitors.
+As of mid-January, this festival is still scheduled.

 - There are actually many more smaller festivals.
 Get the complete updates list here.